anoma/namada-shielded-expedition/README.md

-я# The Namada Shielded Expedition
+# The Namada Shielded Expedition

 Welcome to the Namada shielded expedition!